-(E) The warden may refer any use of force to the use of force committee at any time.
-The warden is required to refer the use of force for further inquiry by the use of force committee or chief inspector if any of the following apply:
+(E) The warden may refer any use of force to a use of force investigation at any time.
+The warden is required to refer the use of force for further inquiry if any of the following apply:

 (1) The factual circumstances are not described sufficiently in the record to enable an evaluation of the propriety of the amount of force utilized;

 (2) The incident involved serious physical harm to any person;